turingschool/curriculum/source/projects/ios/index.markdown

 ## Iteration 4

 We got some feedback from our friends, co-workers, and product owners.
 They love it.
-But want a snapper menu and the ability to share with their friends.
+But want a snappier menu and the ability to share with their friends.
 We could write this, but we found a few free libraries available to us.

 * Integrating External Software and Libraries
 * Code organization